muthanii/grad-proj/README.md

-# Virtual agent (chatbot) using Open Artificial Intelligence
+# Esaalni: Virtual agent (chatbot) using Open Artificial Intelligence

 This is a graduation project supervised by Lec.
 Ammar Mousa of students from University of Kufa's department of Electronics & Communications Engineering for the academic year of 2023/2024.